shaloo/docs.arcana/docs/quick-start/auth-core-quick-start.md

 const clientId = "xar_test_d24f70cd300823953dfa2a7f5b7c7c113356b1ad"; // obtained after app registration via dashboard const auth = new AuthProvider({
    curve: CURVE.ED25519, // defaults to CURVE.SECP256K1
-   flow: 'redirect', /* can be 'popup' or 'redirect' */
    appId: clientId,
    redirectUri: ''   /* can be ignored for redirect flow if same as login page */ });